sujnanpatil/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_27_MicrosoftSentinelKustoQueries.md

    ![](./media/audit.png)

-1. This will provide a list of User IDs on Azure AD.
+1. This will provide a list of User IDs on Microsoft Entra ID.
 Since we have just created the workspace, you may not see results.
-Copy the format of the query and paste it in notepad you need this in next step.
+Note the format of the query.

-1. From the left-hand navigation menu, under **Threat management** section, select **Hunting**.

-1. Select **Queries** from the tab and click on **+ New query** from top.

-1. Enter the name as **Anomalous sign-in location by user account and authenticating application** and paste the query which you have copied earlier in this task.

-1. This query over Microsoft Entra ID sign-in considers all user sign-ins for each Microsoft Entra ID application and picks out the most anomalous change in location profile for a user within an individual application.
-The intent is to hunt for user account compromise, possibly via a specific application vector.

-1. Select **View query results** to run the query.

-1. This may not provide results with the new workspace, but you now have seen how queries can be run to gather information or for hunting potential threats.

 ## Review